smurail/vino/README.md

 This project is mainly hosted at [SourceSup](https://sourcesup.renater.fr/projects/vino/).
 Please, consult the [Wiki](https://sourcesup.renater.fr/wiki/vino/index) for more information.

+## Setup development environment

+As of december 2019, ViNO is using `pipenv` to manage dependencies and virtual environment.
+To install required modules, generate default config files, and create local database, simply run:

+    make init

+You should then create a Django super user:

+    pipenv run ./manage.py createsuperuser

+You are now all setup to launch the debug server:

+    pipenv run ./manage.py runserver
+    # Go to <http://localhost:8000/admin> to work with ViNO!

+To run a command inside the virtual environment you can either enter pipenv shell, either run it with `pipenv run`.
+For example, to launch Django shell:

+    pipenv shell
+    # You are now in your local virtual environment
+    ./manage.py shell
+    # To quit use <ctrl-D>, once for the Django shell, once for the pipenv one

+    # Alternatively you can do
+    pipenv run ./manage.py shell

 ## Working with Docker

+**WARNING: This section must be updated!**

 A "Dockerfile" is provided for easily building your development environment.
 It is achieved in 3 steps: